Are you using makeup wisely?

 The KISS rule – keep it super simple – is the best way to approach your makeup.

 - Always start with a gentle face cleanser, a moisturizer and sunscreen with an SPF 30 or more.

 - Buy just a few good quality products.
 Rather than storing old cosmetics, use up the product and replace as needed.

 - Read the labels.
-(A list of chemicals you may want to avoid is linked later in the story.)
 Less is often more when it comes to ingredients.
 Loose powder usually has fewer ingredients than liquid foundation and is less likely to irritate the skin.

 - Keep skin, hands and applicators clean.
 Don’t dip your fingers into containers: pour or scoop out the product with something disposable.

 - Always take makeup off before you go to bed so it doesn’t clog pores and oil glands or lead to inflammation.

 Take a break from makeup a couple days a week to let skin cells renew themselves and keep your skin healthy.